Retirement 101: How to Start Saving for Retirement

 Decide Now Is the Time

-The first step to learn how to save for retirement is to decide that now is the best time to start the process.
+The first step to learning how to save for retirement is to decide that now is the best time to start the process.
 There is no perfect time to start saving for retirement.
 Adjusting your spending patterns, budgeting, and setting financial goals will help you get started.

 Early in your career, you will have competing priorities for cash that should fund retirement savings.
 And because retirement feels like a distant goal, it can be easy to feel like you can defer saving for retirement until later.
 Personal finance experts disagree.